 Our business model also relies on multiple tax exemptions offered at the state and local levels.
 For example, some states have property tax exemptions that exempt the value of solar energy systems in determining values for calculation of local and state real and personal property taxes.
 State and local tax exemptions can have sunset dates, triggers for loss of the exemption, and can be changed by state legislatures and other regulators, and if solar energy systems were not exempt from such taxes, the property taxes payable by customers would be higher, which could offset any potential savings our solar service offerings could offer.
 Similarly, if state or local legislatures or tax administrators impose property taxes on third-party owners of solar energy systems, solar companies like us would be subject to higher costs.
-For example, South Carolina counties do not currently assess property tax on customer-owned residential solar energy systems; however, third-party-owned systems are subject to business personal property taxes.
-In Connecticut, a number of municipalities have assessed property tax on third-party-owned solar energy systems, despite an applicable exemption under state law.
-In Texas, there is inconsistency between counties on how third-party-owned systems are subjected to the state solar property tax exemption.
+In Connecticut, a number of municipalities have assessed property tax on third-party-owned solar energy systems (religible exemption under state law.
 California provides an exclusion (the "Solar Exclusion") from the assessment of California property taxes for qualifying "active solar energy systems" installed as fixtures before January 1, 2025, provided such systems are locally rather than centrally assessed ("Eligible Property").
-However, the Solar Exclusion is not a permanent exclusion from the assessment of property taxes may become due.
+However, the Solar Exclusion is not a permanent exclusion from the assessment of property tax.
+Once a change in ownership of the Eligible Property" occurs, the Eligible Property may be subject to reassessment and California property taxes may become due.